DMVis/DMVis/documentation/components/StaticLine.md

 # StaticLine component

 The static line component is meant to be used in charts like a line chart.
-It produces a line between the points with a certain colour, size and style.
+It produces a line between the points that are provided with a certain colour, size and style.

 > Note: The points passed to the StaticLine component are true coordinates, meaning that they will be plotted at these exact coordinates.